“Global Bach”

 Derek Stauff

-Early Music in The Glass Bead Game
+Bach and Early Music in Hermann Hesse’s The Glass Bead Game

 In Hermann Hesse’s last novel, The Glass Bead Game (1943), early music, musicology, and Johann Sebastian Bach occupy conspicuous places.
 The novel recounts the development of the Glass Bead Game and its most important master, Joseph Knecht, set in the fictional province of Castalia about four centuries in the future.
 The game, whose origins lie in music and mathematics, eventually offers its elite practitioners a grand synthesis of all arts and sciences, an experience as much religious and liturgical as intellectual in nature.